Enroll Now

 2. BA (Hons.)

-Students can now take up BA Honours which is just like the traditional BA but focus on one core subject with advanced coursework.
+Students can now take up Online BA Honours which is just like the traditional BA but focus on one core subject with advanced coursework.
 This will sometimes also include a research project or thesis in the last semester providing higher academic standard than the general BA.

 3. Vocational BA